Dekker Dreyer: Visual, Experimental, and Performance Art

 Dreyer's visual art projects range in format and style.
 In 2009 a series of digital works were showcased as part of media company Gawker's contemporary art registry.
-In 2011 he contributed to the Make Your Franklin project.His work has been included in numerous pop-culture themed shows in Los Angeles.
+In 2011 he contributed to the Make Your Franklin project.
+His work has been included in numerous pop-culture themed shows in Los Angeles.

 His experiential and performance art projects combine immersive theatricality, and absurdist cultural commentary.
 These projects include the restaurant Kaiju Sushi which was located in the shark attack capital of the world.
-Dreyer and his partner Julia Howe proclaimed that any person coming to the pop-up restaurant with proof that they were attacked by sharks would get free sushi resulting in national coverage and raised awareness for ecological conservation. and L'Aldila, a supernatural restaurant in the heart of Cassadaga, Florida where patrons were encouraged to commune with the dead during their meals.
+Dreyer and his partner Julia Howe proclaimed that any person coming to the pop-up restaurant with proof that they were attacked by sharks would get free sushi resulting in national coverage and raised awareness for ecological conservation.
+His second cuisine-based art experience was L'Aldila, a supernatural restaurant in the heart of Spiritualist camp Cassadaga, Florida, where patrons were encouraged to commune with the dead during their meals.

+Dreyer's A.I. generated works include the series Sacred + Profane presented as part of the exhibit A Kind of Alchemy by the International Journal for Digital Art History and the Phantom Astronaut Dead Channel on Twitch.
+The Dead Channel is described as a neural network trained on Dreyer's voice speaking words and phrases written by Dreyer randomly reassembled as a twenty-four hour live feed with stylized found footage.

-Dreyer's most controversial experimental work is the art meme project Tentacle Grape, produced in partnership with his wife, to bring awareness to a rising tide of misogyny in pop culture in an era predating Gamergate and related right-wing movements.
+Dreyer's most controversial experimental work is the project Tentacle Grape, produced in partnership with his wife, to bring awareness to a rising tide of misogyny in pop culture in an era predating Gamergate and related right-wing movements.
 The project, presented as a regular consumer product, created confusion and drew controversy about the brand's packaging and message.
 Although controversial, the product was overwhelmingly popular leading to Cracked naming it #4 on their list of "Horrifying Soft Drinks Around the World".
 The unexpected popularity of the product lead to a backlog prompting watchdog site The Consumerist to question the existence of the soda.
 A retraction was subsequently published.